 Sub-phase Scope Planning Evaluate collection system and facility modification alternatives to maximize wastewater treatment and minimize operating and maintenance costs.
 Somerville Sewer Design and construct a connection between the upstream end of the Somerville Medford Branch Sewer and the North Metropolitan Relief Sewer to reduce surcharge and divert flow away from the Cambridge Branch Sewer and Delauri Pump Station.
-Further evaluate the benefits of constructing a redundant siphon crossing the Mystic River from the Cambridge Branch Sewer to the Delauri Pump Station.
-Siphon Planning Manhole Structure Flood Protection Design and Construction Evaluate, design and construct modifications to manholes and backflows preventers at some CSO locations to prevent elevated rivers, streams and flood zones from back-flowing into the MWRA's regional collection system.
+Siphon Planning Further evaluate the benefits of constructing a redundant siphon crossing the Mystic River from the Cambridge Branch Sewer to the Delauri Pump Station.
+Manhole Structure Flood Protection Design and Construction Evaluate, design and construct modifications to manholes and backflows preventers at some CSO locations to prevent elevated rivers, streams and flood zones from back-flowing into the MWRA's regional collection system.
 During the recent March 2010 storm events, flood waters were documented well above the rim elevation of many MWRA structures that was suspected to contribute to system capacity limitations and extended periods of high flows.
-Hydraulic Flood Engineering Analysis - North System Evaluate the hydraulic benefit and feasibility of constructing emergency relief points in the Northern Collection system to better manage flows during extreme storm events with the goals of minimizing risk to public health and minimizing property damage.
+North System Hydraulic Study Review the frequency and extent of sanitary sewer overflows (SSOs) in the area tributary to Chelsea Creek Headworks and to evaluate and recommend alternatives to optimize the performance of the collection system and to eliminate or reduce SSOs or relocate them in the least potential of human health risks or environmental impacts.
+Hydraulic Flood Engineering Analysis - North System Opportunities for implementation of system optimization measures or more significant system modifications which will be identified during the initial study.
+Additional follow-up analysis or project implementation may be done under this phase.

-Total Budget FY11 FY12 FY09-13 FY14-18 Beyond FY18 \$10,248 \$930 \$9,318 \$0 \$583 \$1,000 \$7,693 \$625
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$10,300 \$930 \$9,369 \$279 \$279 \$558 \$5,686 \$3,125 Project